MollyBrown96/ivory_demand_UCT_SEM/README.md

 If using this model or code, please cite:

-> Molly \[Brown], \[2025].
+> Molly \Brown, \2025.
 Strategic behavioural interventions are required to tackle Chinese aesthetic, cultural and social values driving ivory demand.